-If your dog must be leached the entire time, ensure that you have the proper length leads for time on the trail and at camp.
+If your dog must be leashed the entire time, ensure that you have the proper length leads for time on the trail and at camp.

 Dressed For Success

-Although your dog’s fur does a great job of keeping them comfy, there’s a few things they need before heading out into the woods.
+Although your dog’s fur does a great job of keeping them comfy, there are a few things they need before heading out into the woods.